Understanding Student Mental Health: Common Issues & Support

 Stress and Anxiety

-For example, the ACHA studied over 97,000 college students and found that stress and anxiety hinder academic success more than any other non-academic factors.
-In addition to hurting concentration, both can lead initially to racing thoughts, poor judgment and impaired memory.
+Anxiety can be a normal part of childhood if experienced in phases, but students with continued symptoms often have a treatable anxiety disorder.
+Stress and anxiety hinder academic success more than any other non-academic factors.
+In addition to hurting concentration, both can lead to racing thoughts, poor judgment, and impaired memory.
 On the emotional spectrum, depression, agitation, and the inability to relax can result, leading to procrastination or, for some students, self-medication with drugs and alcohol.
-Anxiety and stress may also manifest themselves physically, causing students to suffer from nausea, rapid heartbeat, dizziness and chest pains.
+Anxiety and stress may also manifest themselves physically, causing students to suffer from nausea, rapid heartbeat, dizziness, and chest pains.

 Where to Get Help…